Klaus Hopt: Academic career

-Klaus J. Hopt studied law, economics and political science in Munich, Tübingen, Bilbao, Paris and New York as of 1959.
-After obtaining his PhD (Dr. iur.) in Munich in 1967 with the title "Schadensersatz aus unberechtigter Verfahrenseinleitung.
-Eine rechtsvergleichende Untersuchung zum Schutz gegen unberechtigte Inanspruchnahme staatlicher Verfahren” and his PhD (Dr. phil.) in Tübingen in 1968 („Die Dritte Gewalt als politischer Faktor.
-Eine Fallstudie zur Reform der Wahlkreiseinteilung in den USA.“) he qualified as a professor at the University of Munich in 1973 with a thesis on investor protection in banking law.
-From 1974 to 1978, Hopt was a professor at the University of Tübingen, from 1978 to 1980 at the European University in Florence, from 1980 to 1985 again in Tübingen, from 1985 to 1987 at the University of Bern and from 1987 to 1995 at the University of Munich.
-From 1995 until his retirement in 2008, Klaus J. Hopt was Director at the Max Planck Institute for Comparative and International Private Law in Hamburg, where he continues to pursue his research today.
+Klaus J. Hopt studied law, economics and political science at LMU Munich, the University of Tübingen, the University of Bilbao, the University of Paris, and New York University as of 1959.
+After obtaining his PhD (Dr. iur.) at LMU Munich in 1967 with the title "Schadensersatz aus unberechtigter Verfahrenseinleitung.
+Eine rechtsvergleichende Untersuchung zum Schutz gegen unberechtigte Inanspruchnahme staatlicher Verfahren” and his PhD (Dr. phil.) at the University of Tübingen in 1968 („Die Dritte Gewalt als politischer Faktor.
+Eine Fallstudie zur Reform der Wahlkreiseinteilung in den USA.“), he qualified as a professor at LMU Munich in 1973 with a thesis on investor protection in banking law.
+From 1974 to 1978, Hopt was a professor at the University of Tübingen, from 1978 to 1980 at the European University of Florence, from 1980 to 1985 again at the University of Tübingen, from 1985 to 1987 at the University of Bern and from 1987 to 1995 at LMU Munich.
+From 1995 until his retirement in 2008, Hopt was Director at the Max Planck Institute for Comparative and International Private Law in Hamburg, where he continues to pursue his research today.
 Hopt is editor and author of numerous books, including the commentary on the German Commercial Code (HGB), and author of over 350 articles on German and European commercial, corporate, banking, stock exchange and business law in over 20 languages.

-Among others, Hopt's former doctoral and post-doctoral students are Harald Baum, Li-Jiuan Chen-Rabich, Katrin Deckert, Andreas Fleckner, Stefan Grundmann, Brigitte Haar, Jan von Hein, Thomas von Hippel, Christoph Kumpan, Patrick C. Leyens, Hanno Merkt, Peter O. Mülbert, Katharina Pistor, Markus Roth, Heike Schweitzer, Felix Steffek, Georgios Triantafyllakis, Dimitris Tzouganatos and Marina Wellenhofer-Klein.

 Visiting professorships

-Klaus Hopt has had numerous visiting professorships: 1979 University of Pennsylvania in Philadelphia/USA, 1981 and 1983 at the European University of Florence.
-1987 University of Paris I (Sorbonne), 1988 University of Kyōto in Japan.
-1989/1990 Université libre de Bruxelles in Belgium, 1991 at the University of Geneva and the University of Tokyo.
-1994 University of Chicago, 1999 and 2006 at New York University (Global Faculty)/USA, 2002 at Harvard University.
-2002/2003 Tilburg University, 2003, 2004 and 2005 University of Paris II (Panthéon-Assas), 2007 and 2008 LUISS University in Rome, 2008 Catholic University of Portugal in Lisbon, 2010 Columbia University and 2013 University of Vienna and Vienna University of Economics and Business.
+Klaus Hopt has had numerous visiting professorships: in 1979 at the University of Pennsylvania in Philadelphia/USA, in 1981 and 1983 at the European University of Florence, in 1987 at the University of Paris I (Sorbonne), in 1988 at the University of Kyōto in Japan, from 1989 to 1990 at the Université libre de Bruxelles in Belgium, in 1991 at the University of Geneva and the University of Tokyo, in 1994 at the University of Chicago, in 1999 and 2006 at New York University (Global Faculty)/USA, in 2002 at Harvard University, from 2002 to 2003 at Tilburg University, in 2003, 2004 and 2005 at the University of Paris II (Panthéon-Assas), in 2007 and 2008 at LUISS University in Rome, in 2008 at the Catholic University of Portugal in Lisbon, in 2010 at Columbia University and in 2013 at the University of Vienna and Vienna University of Economics and Business.